flame-engine/flame/doc/platforms.md

 ## Flutter channels

 Flame keeps it support on the stable channel.
 The dev, beta and master channel should work, but we don't support them.
-This meaning that issues happening outside the stable channel are not a priority.
+This means that issues happening outside the stable channel are not a priority.

 ## Flame web